quayd/RushDev/README.md

 - pressing 'l' will open an edit box that lets you load bitstreams.
 Again it is a short-cut for `load -f` so you can directly type a filename and any other options you wish, that can be found in the above Custom Command help section or taken from the script examples. ex `top.bit -f K1.bit -f K2.bit`

 Lots more work to go but it might be useful for some of you as a start.

-### CVP-13 Specific Notes
-For the CVP there are two FTDI devices.
-If you run RushDev once with no command line options or the `term.sh` script it will show you whether your CVP is detected, which FTDI device JTAG was found on, and it will show another FTDI device on another serial number.
-Take note of this other device serial number.
-This second FTDI device is the one the bitstream communicates to, not the JTAG one.
-The JTAG FTDI is used for detecting the device if no bitstream is loaded, getting the basic temperature and DNA, and loading the bitstream.
-The other FTDI device is used for ramping up/down and actual mining.

-With the second FTDI serial number, now change the script `load-full.sh` to use the specified serial number with the `-d <your_cvp_serial>` option instead of `-a`
-example: `sudo ./rushdev --log-level=warn --no-ui --ftdi-cmd="monitor -t 5500 -p 350 --unit-count=1 -v user" --ftdi-cmd="verify --max-clock=35 --action=quit" --ftdi-cmd="load -f GRAM20_ECU50_Top_A2.bit -f Z1.bit -f Z2.bit -f Z3.bit -f Z4.bit -d <your_cvp_second_serial_number" --ftdi-cmd="monitor -t 5500 -p 350 --unit-count=1 -v user"`

 ### Voltage Control
 There is a script `set-volt6.sh` which will run rushdev to set the voltage on all devices or you can modify the script and change `-a` to `-d <dna/serial number>` one or more times to set the voltage for specific devices.
 Voltage control requires the utility `changeVoltage` and the `bits` folder from other miner releases to be put in a sub-folder `util`.
 Inquire on Discord channel for assistance.